About Dr. Baldev Sanghera

 Collaboration

-The Burnaby Covid Testing and Assessment Site was the only partnership site in the province (co-operated by the Physicians and Health Authority.)
-We rapidly opened within a 2-week period in response to the needs of my colleagues.
-I was able to leverage the infrastructure of our physician operated Edmonds UPCC to make this possible.
-I truly believe that we are STRONGER TOGETHER and, in this work, I was able to protect my colleagues when PPE shortage was a reality.
-This site allowed for in-person assessment for suspected respiratory cases and swabbed over 100,000 patients.
-Also, we helped our community practices reopen by quickly transitioning to virtual care mechanisms.
+The Burnaby Covid Testing and Assessment Site was the only partnership site in the province, co-operated by the physicians and health authority.
+We rapidly opened within two weeks in response to the needs of my colleagues, leveraging the infrastructure of our physician operated Edmonds UPCC to make this possible.
+I truly believe that we are STRONGER TOGETHER—and through this work, I was able to protect my colleagues when PPE shortages were a reality.
+This site enabled in-person assessments for suspected respiratory cases and swabbed over 100,000 patients.
+It also helped our community practices reopen safely by quickly transitioning to virtual care mechanisms.

-I remain a key contributor, effective negotiator, and Physician Lead on steering numerous initiatives to improve patient access, quality of care and outcomes, including Burnaby Collaborative Services Committee, GP4Me, Burnaby PCN Burnaby Healthy Community Partnership, and Patient Medical Homes (including intra and inter-office information management and technology), and Burnaby’s Covid Response Strategy.
+I remain a key contributor, effective negotiator, and Physician Lead on steering numerous initiatives to improve patient access, quality of care and outcomes.
+These include the Burnaby Collaborative Services Committee, Burnaby PCN, Burnaby Healthy Community Partnership, and Patient Medical Homes (including intra and inter-office information management and technology).
 I make time to ensure that I use my experience and knowledge to serve my community and represent my colleagues.

 My Interests and Community Involvement

-Finding inspiration in both my responsibility as a Family Physician and in the Sikh faith’s tenant of uplifting fellow humans and advocating for social justice, I’ve committed to working with the City of Burnaby and grassroots organizations like Guru Nanak Free Kitchen and VIRSA-Sikh Alliance Against Youth Violence to steer policy and develop programs to:
+Finding inspiration in both my responsibility as a Family Physician and in the Sikh faith’s tenet of uplifting fellow humans and advocating for social justice, I’ve worked with the City of Burnaby and grassroots organizations such as Guru Nanak Free Kitchen and VIRSA-Sikh Alliance Against Youth Violence to steer policy and develop programs to:

 I believe in creating opportunities for access to reliable health and wellness education.
 I actively participate and present in community public health education talks such as Burnaby PCN DocTalks, Walk With Your Doc, and numerous media engagements.

 For fun and fitness, I love getting outdoors and hiking in our beautiful natural surroundings.
-I regularly enjoy bicycling, soccer, running and golfing.
-I love to travel with my family and look forward to returning to this post-Covid.
+I regularly enjoy bicycling, soccer, running and golfing, and I love to travel with my family.